-Rare diseases are defined as chronic diseases that affect only 0.05 percent of the population or fewer.
-There are over 7000 known rare diseases, and taken together, they affect around 8 percent of the world’s population.
+Rare diseases are defined as chronic diseases that affect only 0.05% of the population or fewer.
+There are over 7000 known rare diseases, and taken together, they affect around 8% of the world’s population.
 In California, that means over 3 million patients have a rare disease.
 Worldwide, the prevalence is over 500 million patients.
 The vast majority of these diseases have no treatments.
 Most doctors are unaware of these diseases and many patients go years without a diagnosis.
 Most rare diseases have a genetic basis, but genetic testing remains largely inaccessible to most Californians.
 Moreover, most general physicians and even specialists are not adequately trained to interpret genomic testing.
 There is a tremendous, untapped opportunity to advance the diagnosis and treatment of patients with rare diseases in California.

+UCLA has thus launched in 2019 a California Center for Rare Diseases at UCLA, which will transform the lives of patients with rare diseases by discovering the genetic causes of their diseases; caring for them compassionately through innovative treatments; offering clinical trials and other treatments aimed at ameliorating or curing their disorder; and offering education and advocacy.
 We enhance the mission of the Institute for Precision Health (IPH) at UCLA by deepening our understanding of genetic and epigenetic factors that lead to rare diseases.
 We will offer personalized medical care for each patient (children and adults) based on genetic and research tests, including repurposing drugs for individual use and running clinical trials.
 We will make long-lasting, transformative changes in the field of rare diseases by bringing together researchers from around UCLA and across the world to our cause.

 The California Center for Rare Diseases at UCLA will offer advanced diagnostics and treatments for patients with rare diseases.
 To improve diagnoses, the Center will operate clinics in collaboration with UCLA Health for the evaluation and treatment of pediatric and adult patients referred for these diseases.
 The clinic will operate a procedure room to facilitate obtaining timely samples (e.g., muscle biopsies) for immediate transport to UCLA-based research labs.
 Genetic testing will offered through the UCLA Clinical Exome Service or through other partner services.
 Exome, genome, and transcriptome sequencing are all central to our workup of rare diseases.